 Beyond the distracting effect, they think immersing patients in VR may actually trigger the body’s own inbuilt pain-fighting systems – reducing their sensitivity to painful stimuli and reducing the intensity of ongoing pain.

-Dr. Sam Hughes, from the MSk Lab at Imperial and first author on the paper, said: “One of the key features of chronic pain is you get increased sensitivity to painful stimuli.
-This means patients’ nerves are constantly ‘firing’ and telling their brain they are in a heightened state of pain.
+Dr. Sam Hughes, from the MSk Lab at Imperial and the first author on the paper, said: “One of the key features of chronic pain is you get increased sensitivity to painful stimuli.
+This means patients’ nerves are constantly ‘firing’ and telling their brains they are in a heightened state of pain.

-“Our work suggests that VR may be interfering with processes in the brain, brainstem and spinal cord, which are known to be key parts of our inbuilt pain-fighting systems and are instrumental in regulating the spread of increased sensitivity to pain.”
+“Our work suggests that VR may be interfering with processes in the brain, brainstem, and spinal cord, which are known to be key parts of our inbuilt pain-fighting systems and are instrumental in regulating the spread of increased sensitivity to pain.”